JohnDelta/junior-workers/README.md

 ```

 ### Run built version of react app
-The 2nd brach(gh-pages) contains the built version of the react app.
+The 2nd branch(gh-pages) contains the built version of the react app.
 In order to run it it's necessary to upload it on a web server.
 If you try to run it in localhost it won't work.